 Everyone’s different when it comes to how they approach the socialization of children (and themselves).
-Some parent get an early jump on the whole friend accruing process by arranging playdates for pre-verbal children or really emphasizing social cues.
-Others prefer to lean back and see what happens if kids aren’t just aping mom and dad.
+Some parents get an early jump on social skills for kids and the whole friend-accruing process by arranging playdates for pre-verbal children, emphasizing social cues, and coaching their children with an eye toward preparing them to do well in school.
+Others parents prefer to lay back and see what happens if kids aren’t just aping mom and dad.
 Both approaches can work, but there are some socialization lessons that absolutely need to be taught by all parents.

-Answer might not be easy to come by, but they are out there, which is why Fatherly built this guide to socializing kids.
+Answers might not be easy to come by, but they are out there, which is why Fatherly built this guide to socializing kids.
 We talked to therapists, behavioral scientists, and more to find out everything there is to know about setting up playdates, teaching kids to share, preparing them for school, and, of course, table manners.